2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 Read full report on Human Development & Family Studies at Utah Valley University

-American Public University System ranked #24 on this year’s Most Popular Child Development & Family Studies Bachelor’s Degree Schools list.
+With a ranking of #24, American Public University System did quite well on this year’s most popular schools for human development and family studies students working on their bachelor’s degree.
 Located in the fringe town of Charles Town, American Military University is a private for-profit school with a fairly large student population.

 Women make up 89% of the human development majors at the school.